MatrixPilot/MatrixPilot/Tools/flight_analyzer/Readme.txt

-flan.py (which stands for Flight Analyzer)is  UAV Telemetry Analyzer for the UAV DevBoard and it's assocated firmware called MatrixPilot.
+flan.py (which stands for Flight Analyzer) is an UAV Telemetry Analyzer for the UAV DevBoard and it's assocated firmware called MatrixPilot.

 It reads output from a telemetry file - and turns it into KML that